rhysd/git-messenger.vim/README.md

 ### Popup window highlight

-This plugin sets sinsible highlight colors to popup menu for light and dark colorschemes by default.
+This plugin sets sensible highlight colors to popup menu for light and dark colorschemes by default.
 However, it may not match to your colorscheme.
 In the case, you can specify your own colors to popup window in `nvim/init.vim` by defining highlights as follows..
 This is only available on Neovim.